krother/Python3_Basics_Tutorial/README.md

 # Python 3 Basics Tutorial

-(c) 2015 Dr. Kristian Rother (krother@academis.eu)

-with contributions by Allegra Via, Kaja Milanowska and Anna Philips

-Distributed under the conditions of the Creative Commons Attribution Share-alike License 4.0

-Sources of this document can be found on [https://github.com/krother/Python3_Basics_Tutorial](https://github.com/krother/Python3_Basics_Tutorial)

-# Introduction

-## Who is this tutorial for?

 This is a tutorial for novice programmers.
 You are the learner I had in mind when writing this tutorial if:

 * you have worked a little with a different programming language like R, MATLAB or C.